apharnakamath/smart-market-watchlist/README.md

 ## Why this exists

-A flat rule such as `"show every stock that moved more than 3%"` is not very useful.
+A flat rule such as `show every stock that moved more than 3%` is not very useful.

 A 3% move can be: